Historical NMR shift predictions and bibliography

 Abbreviations: ML=machine learning, HOSE=Hierarchically Ordered Spherical Description of Environment, DFT-GIAO=density functional theory - independent atomic orbitals, CNN=Convolutional Neural Network, MPNN=message passing neural network

 This figure uses the data from the above table, showing results for 1H and 13C NMR predictions from 1990 until now, ordered by publication time.
 The light lines give the least squares linear regression up to 6/2024 (this is the data from Nuclear Magnetic Resonance and Artificial Intelligence).
 The dashed light lines are the least squares linear regression for data up to 2/2001 (this is the data from Prediction of chemical shift in NMR: a review).
+Data from those timespans, which have been added later and are not in the respective publications, are not included in the regression.
 Squares indicate ab initio calculations, triangles deep learning methods, pentagons combined methods.
 As before, conclusions require careful analysis.

 Chart as pdf